Ralph Modjeski: Career

 After completing his academic training, Modjeski returned to America to begin his career, working first under the "father of American bridge-building," George S. Morison.
 In 1893, Modjeski opened his own design office in Chicago.
 Joined in 1924 by Frank M. Masters Sr., the firm still exists as Modjeski & Masters.

 Modjeski's first project as chief engineer was the railroad bridge across the Mississippi River at Rock Island, Illinois.
 During his career, he served as chief or consulting engineer on dozens of bridges across the United States.

 He took over the mis-designed Quebec Bridge after the 1907 disaster that killed seventy-five workers, and succeeded in creating the longest truss span in the world (though a construction accident killed another thirteen workers).
 It is still the longest cantilever bridge in the world.

 Modjeski was the recipient of numerous awards and honorary degrees.
 He received a doctorate in engineering from Illinois State University in 1911, the Franklin Medal in 1923, a doctorate honoris causa from the Lwów Polytechnic in 1929, and the prestigious John Fritz Medal in 1930.
 He was elected to the United States National Academy of Sciences in 1925 and the American Philosophical Society in 1926.
 In Modjeski's obituary, Frank Masters considered him "one of the world's leading bridge engineers."
 A PHMC Historical Marker was dedicated in 2007 in commemoration.

 Death

 He died on June 26, 1940, in Los Angeles, California, nearly 80 years old.
-He was buried at the Ingelwood Eternity Mausoleum cemetery in crypt K-208.
+He was buried at the Inglewood Eternity Mausoleum cemetery in crypt K-208.